slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'A man is not deceived by others, he deceives himself.' -- Goethe*

 > *'I've never fooled anyone.
 I've let people fool themselves.
 They didn't bother to find out who and what I was.
 Instead they would invent a character for me.
 I wouldn't argue with them.
 They were obviously loving somebody I wasn't.' -- Marilyn Monroe*

 If we play by the rules too strictly, if we take them too literally, we are crushed by those around us who are not so foolish.
+Clean players on shady markets usually don't do well on the long term.

+By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.

-> *'The moment a magician says, «Now we begin» you’re already screwed!' -- Brian Brushwood*
+> *'The moment a magician says, «now we begin» you’re already screwed!' -- Brian Brushwood*

 > *'Appear weak when you are strong and strong when you are weak' -- Sun Tzu*